oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 * Fixed a bug with the scale/resizing feature
 * Got rid of a few minor notices
 * Fixed a hover bug
-* Fixed alignment issue with side floating share buttons (Thanks Peg!)
+* Fixed alignment issue with side floating share buttons

 = 2.0.4 (9 August 2016) =